CHELTENHAM AND COUNTY

 Return your race number

-You really must return to the HQ to give your number back.
+You really must return to the HQ to give your number back and so we know you have safely completed the event.
+If not, we will get in touch with your emergency contact.
 Please don't forget or the organisers will be after you!

 Results are available at the HQ after the last rider has finished and then on the club website (usually) later that evening.